psu13/mutable-hakyll/posts/mahler-too.md

 _Yizkor_ sounded great too.
 Maybe even greater.
 The piece begins and ends with the entire viola section playing a long tune.
 At the end this tune comes from the prayer [“El male rachamim”](https://en.wikipedia.org/wiki/El_Malei_Rachamim), from the Jewish memorial service for the dead.
-You can't hear that, in that context, without feeling a whole body chill.
+You can't hear that music, in that context, without feeling a whole body chill.

 The Mahler was great on the floor on Friday.
 It was even better up in Family circle on Sunday.
 From above you can both hear _and_ see all the big moments, every solo, every